NKI-AI/dlup/docs/readme.rst

 Introduction
 ============

-Deep Learning Utilities for Pathology (DLUP) offers a set of of utilities to ease the process of running Deep Learning algorithms on
+Deep Learning Utilities for Pathology (dlup) offers a set of of utilities to ease the process of running Deep Learning algorithms on
 Whole Slide Images.